palakg28/Bronze-to-Gold-SQL-Data-Warehouse-for-Business-KPIs/README.md

 ```

+## 📋 Project Planning

+This project was planned and tracked using Notion for clear task organization, timelines, and architecture decisions.

+- 🗂️ [View Planning Document (Notion)]

 ## ☕ About Me

 Hi!
 I’m **Palak Gupta**, a Mathematics–Computer Science student with a deep interest in data analytics, business intelligence, and data engineering.
 I enjoy building real-world projects that combine technical skill with business insight, using tools like SQL, Docker, Notion, and automation platforms like n8n.